GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/02_getting_started_sismonr.md

 sismonr handles communications between R and Julia via the [XRJulia](https://cran.r-project.org/package=XRJulia](https://cran.r-project.org/package=XRJulia)) R package.
 The first time you use a function from the sismonr package that requires Julia, sismonr (via XRJulia functions) opens a new julia process on your computer, and sets up a socket connection between the R session and the new julia process.

-By default, this connection is set up on a random port, but there are ways to decide on the port to use: if, at the start of your R session, you use:
+By default, this connection is set up on a random port, but there are ways to decide on the port to use: by executing, at the start of your R session, the following command:

 ```r
 XRJulia::newJuliaEvaluator(port = as.integer(456))
 ```
+you are creating a new Julia process and the socket connection between the R session and the Julia process will use port 456.
 We won't need to use this for now, but you will find it useful later on :)

-Then, whenever sismonr needs to run some computations in Julia, the necessary R objects are sent to the Julia process, which executes the required commands.
+Once the Julia process is started, whenever sismonr needs to run some computations in Julia, the necessary R objects are sent to the Julia process, which executes the required commands.
 Once done, the Julia process sends back the results to the R session.
 This way, the user doesn't have to interact with Julia at all.

 <img src="images/sismonr_r_julia.gif" alt="How sismonr/XRJulia link R and Julia" width="900"/>